September 16, 2021

 Eye surgeons in Calgary perform LASIK as a long-lasting option for correcting vision, but it is not guaranteed to last a lifetime.
 It is important to go into LASIK understanding that your vision may still change after the procedure.

-Patients whose vision has changed several years after undergoing LASIK may be eligible for a second round of LASIK.
+Patients whose vision has changed several years after undergoing LASIK may be eligible for the second round of LASIK.
 The first step is to contact the laser eye clinic near you where you had your first procedure, as you will need another consultation with an eye surgeon.

 At the consultation, your eye surgeon will ensure that a second procedure is necessary.
 Just like the first time, your eye surgeon will need to consider your eye health, age, and other underlying medical conditions before determining if you are eligible for LASIK eye surgery near you.